Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 ## Why to analyze in real-time?

-Legacy lexical analyzers like [`flex`](https://en.wikipedia.org/wiki/Flex_(lexical_analyser_generator)) are based on finding *the earliest and the longest match* and so try to match their patterns in such a way that:
+Legacy lexical analyzer like [`flex`](https://en.wikipedia.org/wiki/Flex_(lexical_analyser_generator)) is based on finding *the earliest and the longest match* and so tries to match its patterns in such a way that:
-- it tries to match patterns from top to bottom and one by one (or concurrently if it is "smart" enough),
+- it tries to match its patterns from top to bottom and one by one (or simultaneously if it is "smart" enough),
-- if it finds a pattern matches a string that it has read so far from input, it memorizes the matched pattern and the position of input, and then it repeatedly tries further patterns (including the currently matched pattern as well) for any possible longer matches, and
+- if it finds a pattern matches a string that is has read so far from input, it memorizes the matched pattern and the position of input, and then it repeatedly tries its further patterns (including the currently matched pattern as well) for any possible longer matches, and
-- if there are no more patterns that successfully match as characters are read from input, it finally declares a match with the last pattern that has been remembered to match successfully, and recovers the input to the position corresponding to the last match, to continue the next lexical analysis for the input.
+- if there are no more patterns that successfully match as it reads characters from input, it finally declares a match with the last pattern that has been remembered to match successfully, and recovers the input to the position corresponding to the last match, to continue the next lexical analysis for further input.

 For example, if the legacy `lex` has the following two rules,
 ```